Chris Ware: Music and ragtime-related design

-Ware is an ardent collector of ragtime paraphernalia and occasionally publishes a journal devoted to the music titled The Ragtime Ephemeralist.
-He also plays the banjo and piano.
-The influence of the music and the graphics of its era can be seen in Ware's work, especially in regard to logos and layout.
-Ware has designed album covers and posters for such ragtime performers as the Et Cetera String Band, Virginia Tichenor, Reginald R. Robinson, the Paragon Ragtime Orchestra and Guido Nielsen.
+Ware is an ardent collector of ragtime paraphernalia and occasionally publishes a journal devoted to the music titled The Ragtime Ephemeralist.He also plays the banjo and piano.
+The influence of ragtime music and early twentieth-century graphic design is evident in his use of logos, typography, and layout.

-He has also designed covers and posters for non-ragtime performers such as Andrew Bird's Bowl of Fire and 5ive Style.
-In October 2005 Ware designed the elaborate cover art for Penguin Books' new edition of Voltaire's Candide.
+Ware has designed album covers and promotional materials for ragtime performers, including the Et Cetera String Band, Virginia Tichenor, Reginald R. Robinson, the Paragon Ragtime Orchestra, and Guido Nielsen.
+Ware has also produced cover artwork for non-ragtime performers such as Andrew Bird's Bowl of Fire and Five Style.